Building Better Citizens: An Innovative Curriculum Contest

 About the Contest

-Teachers have the opportunity to share a single class period lesson plan, creatively using questions from the citizenship test as an activity or assessment.
-This lesson can focus on specific questions on the exam, or using the exam more broadly as a tool to understand citizenship and naturalization.
-The lesson can be one that teachers have used year over year in their classroom, or one that they are creating specifically for this contest.
+Teachers had the opportunity to share a single class period lesson plan, creatively using questions from the citizenship test as an activity or assessment.
+The direction was to focus on specific questions on the exam, or on using the exam more broadly as a tool to understand citizenship and naturalization.
+The lesson plan could be one that teachers have used year over year in their classroom, or one created specifically for this contest.

-A jury of master teachers recruited by GLI will review each entry and determine the winners.
-Entries will be evaluated based on the clarity of the objective, rationale, and methodology, alignment to standards, creativity and engagement, and differentiation for diverse learners.
-Teachers’ work will be reviewed and judged at their respective grade levels (Grades K–8 and Grades 9–12).
-Winners will be notified in early September and announced on September 15, ahead of Constitution Day (also known as Citizenship Day), September 17.
+A jury of master teachers recruited by GLI reviewed each entry and determined the winners.
+Entries were evaluated based on the clarity of the objective, rationale, and methodology, alignment to standards, creativity and engagement, and differentiation for diverse learners.
+Teachers’ work was reviewed and judged at their respective grade levels (Grades K–8 and Grades 9–12).

 Other Citizenship Resources